alex-gamero/100-days-of-code/log.md

 **Today's Progress**: Today I finished some assignments for this weekend.

 **Thoughts**: The things I had to do today were easy, but tomorrow I will have to study hard what was done during the week.

+### Day 78: September 08, Monday

+**Today's Progress**: Today I finished some notes for my classes and applied to some jobs for the co-op term.

+**Thoughts**: This was a good day, productive and chill.